emilyb7/google-app/README.md

 I've added the auto-generated `.firebaserc` file to a `.gitignore`.

 I test this function by first running `firebase deploy`.
 The URL for my function is printed to the console.
-In order to see the result, I can append `?text=emily` to the end of the URL.
+In order to see the result, I can append `?text=emilyb7` to the end of the URL.

 ## Setting up Apps script